LorenvXn/Build-machine-learning-environment-on-dockers-/BuildEnvironment_part3.md

 ![ScreenShot](https://github.com/Satanette/test/blob/master/do_a_flip.png)
+(waht?!
+I only said I'd build the env, not prepare a tutorial on machine learning algorithms... you're on your own from here on!)

-As a bonus, you can use Zeppelin with Cassandra, just beware of the dependencies! :v
+As a bonus, you can use Zeppelin with Cassandra, just beware of the dependencies!